ikeasamoahansah/clipboard.nvim/README.md

 require("clipboard").setup({
   -- You can customize here

-  text_hist_num = 10, -- number of yanked scripts to store
+  history_size = 10, -- number of yanked scripts to store
   command_yank_history = "YankH", -- custom command to open the clipboard menu })
 ```